microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/docs/New-MgServicePrincipalSynchronizationJob.md

             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[Expression <String>]`: Equivalent expression representation of this attributeMappingSource object.
             - `[Name <String>]`: Name parameter of the mapping source.
 Depending on the type property value, this can be the name of the function, the name of the source attribute, or a constant value to be used.
             - `[Parameters <IMicrosoftGraphStringKeyAttributeMappingSourceValuePair[]>]`: If this object represents a function, lists function parameters.
 Parameters consist of attributeMappingSource objects themselves, allowing for complex expressions.
-If type is not Function, this property will be null/empty array.
+If type isn't Function, this property is null/empty array.
               - `[Key <String>]`: The name of the parameter.
               - `[Value <IMicrosoftGraphAttributeMappingSource>]`: attributeMappingSource
             - `[Type <String>]`: attributeMappingSourceType